sarthak-somani/Machine-Learning-LS-25/Week 3/Hugging Face Library/README.md

-# Hugging Face for Beginners: A Concise Guide

-This README guides beginners through learning Hugging Face, from core concepts to intermediate machine learning (ML) and natural language processing (NLP) skills, enabling you to use pre-trained models, fine-tune them, and integrate ML into projects.

----

 ## What is Hugging Face?

 Hugging Face is an open-source platform offering pre-trained models, datasets, and tools for NLP, computer vision, and audio tasks.
 Its **Transformers** library simplifies ML, and the **Model Hub** hosts community-contributed resources.